 The French will invite new neighbors for a short “l’apéritif” which is a late afternoon snack of cured sausages and cheese.
 Those who live in the countryside will often have a barbecue instead.

-When it comes to this nation, a close relation with your neighbor is important.
+When it comes to this nation, a close relationship with your neighbor is important.
 Small gifts such as hand towels are distributed to everyone in the community.
 It is best to keep the gift simple as some people feel that large gifts are meant to be returned.

 Italians will give a broom to new neighbors to sweep away old elements to make room for the new.
 It is also believed that doing so, it removes pesky spirits that linger in the home.
 When a new couple moves to their new home, many people will gift uncooked rice as a sign for “fertile” blessings.
 Others will give olive oil to keep the two together.